 - Promote the use of non-invasive or native plant species over high-risk plants.

 - When considering introducing a new plant species to the state, nurseries request a free, non-binding assessment from the Hawaii-Pacific Weed Risk Assessment.
-The HPWRA is a scientific model which predicts a species’ likelihood to become invasive in Hawaii based on the plant’s botany, reproduction, climate suitability, and behavior in similar ecosystems.
+The HPWRA is a scientific model that predicts a species’ likelihood to become invasive in Hawaii based on the plant’s botany, reproduction, climate suitability, and behavior in similar ecosystems.

 - Follow best management practices to reduce the spread via plant materials of coqui frogs, little fire ants, and other identified noxious pests such as Rapid Ohia Death (ROD).

-Advantages to the Plant Pono Endorsement
+Advantages of the Plant Pono Endorsement

-- Tailor-made, expert pest advice for LFA, coqui, and plants;
+- Tailor-made, expert pest advice for LFA, coqui, and plants

-- Signage, stickers, and an electronic decal with the Plant Pono logo;
+- Signage, stickers, and an electronic decal with the Plant Pono logo

-- Promotion of your business on two websites, at trade shows and educational booths;
+- Promotion of your business on two websites, at trade shows and educational booths

-- A way to show your customers you care while building and maintaining a quality brand for your business!
+- A way to show your customers you care while building and maintaining a quality brand for your business